-Season six of “In Depth with Graham Bensinger” premiered September 2015 through national, over-the-air syndication and regional sports television networks across the U.S., Yahoo!
-Sports, and through international television network Setanta Sports in Canada, Australia, Africa, Europe and Asia.
+Season six of "In Depth with Graham Bensinger" premiered September 2015 through national, over-the-air syndication and regional sports television networks across the U.S., Yahoo!
+Sports, and internationally through ESPN Australia and FOX Sports Europe.
 The weekly sports interview series now reaches more viewers than ever with 100 million households (a 13 percent increase over the previous season) and 81% of the United States covered.
-The show’s compelling interviews and continually growing audience has helped attract corporate sponsors including Bank of America, AT&T, Snickers, GEICO, Bud Light and Hugo Boss, among others.
+The show's compelling interviews and continually growing audience has helped attract corporate sponsors including Bank of America, AT&T, Snickers, GEICO, Dr. Pepper and Hugo Boss, among others.

 While once sportscasting’s teen prodigy, Bensinger’s resume reads like that of a 30-year industry veteran.
 His list of interview subjects ranges from legends Muhammad Ali, Pete Rose, Jim Brown, Brett Favre, Dan Marino, Pete Sampras, Charles Barkley and John Madden, to prolific figures including Tony Romo, Clayton Kershaw, Aaron Rodgers, Dale Earnhardt Jr., Venus and Serena Williams, UFC President Dana White, Shaun White, Barry Bonds, Tony Hawk and Steph Curry.
 The most notable of his past interviews include spending time with Mike Tyson at his Las Vegas home, an interview which earned Bensinger an Emmy award, as well as an extensive interview with Kobe Bryant leading up to the 2012 Summer Olympics.
 Click here to view the show’s sizzle reel.

 At just 14, Bensinger was described as a “whiz kid” and “boy wonder” by national media when he first launched his career with an internet-based sports radio station he developed in 8th grade.
 In 2003, his show began airing on Sporting News Radio and moved to ESPN radio the following year.
 “The Graham Bensinger Show” also aired on SIRIUS Satellite Radio for multiple years.